Indre-V/animation-quiz/README.md

 [Link to Animation Quiz Website](https://indre-v.github.io/animation-quiz/)

-The Ultimate Animation quiz offers apportunity to test knowledge at three levels in animation including cartoons.
+The Ultimate Animation quiz offers an opportunity to test knowledge at three levels in animation including cartoons.

 Players have the option provide feedback to website creators.